-The distribution of this Base Prospectus and the offer or sale of Covered Bonds (or beneficial interests therein) might be restricted by law in certain jurisdictions.
+The distribution of this Base Prospectus and/or the offer or sale of Covered Bonds (or beneficial interests therein) might be restricted by Applicable Law in certain jurisdictions.
 None of the Issuer, the Arrangers or the Dealers represent that this Base Prospectus may be lawfully distributed, or that any Covered Bonds (or beneficial interests therein) may be lawfully offered, in compliance with any applicable registration or other requirements in any such jurisdiction, or pursuant to an exemption available thereunder, or assume any responsibility for facilitating any such distribution or offering.
 In particular, no action has been taken by the Issuer that is intended to permit a public offering of any Covered Bonds (or beneficial interests therein) or distribution of this Base Prospectus in any jurisdiction in which action for that purpose is required.
-Accordingly: (a) no Covered Bonds (or beneficial interests therein) may be offered or sold, directly or indirectly, and (b) neither this Base Prospectus nor any advertisement or other offering material may be distributed or published, in any jurisdiction except under circumstances that will result in compliance with all applicable laws and regulations.
-Persons into whose possession this Base Prospectus or any Covered Bonds (or beneficial interests therein) may come must inform themselves about, and observe, any such restrictions on the distribution of this Base Prospectus and the offering and sale of Covered Bonds (or beneficial interests therein).
-In particular, there are restrictions on the distribution of this Base Prospectus and the offer or sale of Covered Bonds (or beneficial interests therein) in the United States, the European Economic Area (including the United Kingdom), Turkey, Japan and Switzerland.
-See "Subscription and Sale and Transfer and Selling Restrictions".
+Accordingly: (a) no Covered Bonds (or beneficial interests therein) may be offered or sold, directly or indirectly, and (b) neither this Base Prospectus nor any advertisement or other offering material may be distributed or published in any jurisdiction, in each case except under circumstances that will result in compliance with all Applicable Laws.
+Persons into whose possession this Base Prospectus or any covered Bonds (or beneficial interests therein) may come must inform themselves about, and observe, any such restrictions on the distribution of this Base Prospectus and the offering and sale of Covered Bonds (or beneficial interests therein).
+In particular, there are restrictions on the distribution of this Base Prospectus and the offer or sale of Covered Bonds (or beneficial interests therein) in (inter alia) the United States, the EEA (including the United Kingdom), Turkey, Japan and Switzerland.
+See "Subscription and Sale and Transfer and Selling Restrictions."

-This Base Prospectus has been prepared on a basis that would permit an offer of Covered Bonds (or beneficial interests therein) with a denomination of less than €100,000 (or its equivalent in any other currency) only in circumstances where there is an exemption from the obligation under the Prospectus Directive to publish a prospectus.
-As a result, any offer of Covered Bonds (or beneficial interests therein) in any Member State of the European Economic Area that has implemented the Prospectus Directive (each, a "Relevant Member State") must be made pursuant to an exemption under the Prospectus Directive, as implemented in that Relevant Member State, from the requirement to publish a prospectus for offers of Covered Bonds (or beneficial interests therein).
-Accordingly, any person making or intending to make an offer of Covered Bonds (or beneficial interests therein) in that Relevant Member State may only do so in circumstances in which no obligation arises for the Issuer or any Dealer to publish a prospectus pursuant to Article 3 of the Prospectus Directive or supplement a prospectus pursuant to Article 16 of the Prospectus Directive, in each case, in relation to such offer.
-Neither the Issuer nor any Dealer has authorised, nor do they authorise, the making of any offer of Covered Bonds (or beneficial interests therein) in circumstances in which an obligation arises for the Issuer or any Dealer to publish or supplement a prospectus for such offer.
+This Base Prospectus has been prepared on a basis that would permit an offer of Covered Bonds (or beneficial interests therein) with a denomination of less than $\notin 100,000$ (or its equivalent in any other currency) only in circumstances where there is an exemption from the obligation under the Prospectus Directive to publish a prospectus.
+As a result, any offer of Covered Bonds (or beneficial interests therein) in any Member State of the EEA that has implemented the Prospectus Directive (each, a "Relevant Member State") must be made pursuant to an exemption under the Prospectus Directive, as implemented in that Relevant Member State, from the requirement to publish a prospectus for offers of Covered Bonds (or beneficial interests therein).
+Accordingly, any person making or intending to make an offer of Covered Bonds (or beneficial interests therein) in that Relevant Member State may only do so in circumstances in which no obligation arises for the Issuer or any Arranger or Dealer to publish a prospectus Directive, in each case, in relation to such offer.
+Neither the Issuer nor any Arranger or Dealer has authorised, nor do they authorise, the making of any offer of Covered Bonds (or beneficial interests therein) in circumstances in which an obligation arises for the Issuer or any Arranger or Dealer to publish or supplement a prospectus pursuant to Article 16 of the Prospectus Directive, in each case, in relation to such offer.
+Neither the Issuer nor any Arranger or Dealer has authorised, nor do they authorise, the making of any offer of Covered Bonds (or beneficial interests therein) in circumstances in which an obligation arises for the Issuer or any Arranger or Dealer to publish or supplement a prospectus for supplement a prospectus for beneficial interests therein) in circumstances in which an obligation arises for the Issuer or any Arranger or Dealer to publish or supplement a prospectus for such offer.